shkelqimh/eps-task/Readme.md

 dotnet test
 ```

-Unit and integration tests will validate the behavior of code generation, usage, validation, and TCP communication.
+Unit tests will validate the behavior of code generation, usage, validation, and TCP communication.

+NOTE: Methods such as `IsRequestValid, GenerateCodes and UseCode` were made public for the sake of unit tests

 ---